Tetris (Game Boy video game): Reception

 Tetris has been credited as the Game Boy's killer app.
 It topped the Japanese sales charts during August–September 1989 and from December 1989 to January 1990.
 It also topped the US sales charts during August–September 1989 and then December 1989.

 Nintendo sold 2.5 million copies by early 1990, as its top seller.
 About 7.5 million copies had been sold in the United States by 1992.
 By 1997, 29.72 million units had been sold worldwide, including bundles.
 As of June 2009, more than 35 million copies had been sold worldwide.

+In the Weekly Famitsu, the reviewers were familiar with Tetris saying the game had to be banned from the Famitsu offices.
+The players said the games two-player mode was the highlight and felt like a fresh and exciting way to play Tetris with one reviewer saying that the ability to send blocks to your opponent was "truly ground-breaking."
+One reviewer said that they wished there was more of a way to see how the opponent was doing as just having a details on how many lines they had was dull.

 Official Nintendo Magazine ranked Tetris fifth on its list of the "100 Best Nintendo Games".
 Game Informer's Ben Reeves called it the best Game Boy game and a "legendary puzzle game".
 In 2019, PC Magazine included the game on their "The 10 Best Game Boy Games" commenting: "Tetris serves up addictive and challenging gameplay on the go for all ages".

 In August 2008, Nintendo Power listed Tetris DX as the best Game Boy/Game Boy Color video game, stating that it meant more to handheld gaming than any other video game.
 They also described it as the best version of Tetris until Tetris DS was released.
 Alexey Pajitnov called the Game Boy version of Tetris his favorite and very close to his original version.
 In Japan, Famitsu gave it a score of 26 out of 40.